lauraannewhelan/2024-2025-TAPM-CB1-GENOMICS1/README.md

 - **Demonstration File:** `NA12877-r19_S41.vcf`
 - **Practice File:** `SAMPLE2.vcf` (copy located in each student directory at `/home/data/tapm/genomics/2023_2024/STUDENT_NAME`)

+### Tools Overview 🧰

+The tools introduced in this tutorial play a crucial role in genomic data analysis, particularly in handling and interpreting Variant Call Format (VCF) files, which are commonly used in next-generation sequencing (NGS) workflows.

+1. **BCFtools**: A powerful tool for manipulating VCF and BCF files, enabling efficient operations such as compression, indexing, and querying.
+It's crucial for working with large VCF files, as it supports the fast retrieval of data and manipulation of variant call data.
+[More Info](http://samtools.github.io/bcftools/bcftools.html)

+2. **VCFtools**: Designed specifically for filtering, comparing, and analyzing VCF files, this tool helps in narrowing down variants of interest based on criteria like chromosome, genotype quality (GQ), and sequencing depth (DP).
+It simplifies the process of preparing data for downstream analysis by efficiently parsing large VCF files.
+[More Info](http://vcftools.sourceforge.net/man_latest.html)

+3. **ANNOVAR**: This tool annotates genetic variants with additional information such as gene names, minor allele frequency (gnomAD), and pathogenicity (ClinVar).
+It's invaluable in clinical genomics for identifying whether a variant is known to be pathogenic or benign.
+[More Info](https://annovar.openbioinformatics.org/en/latest/)

 ---

 ## Set-Up Instructions 💻